Environment

 Changing packaging materials from plastics to paper-based materials Changing packaging materials for parts of products.
 Started distribution of the products in FY2020.

-Reconsideration and changing the method of binding Blister package sheets(Adopting the band-type) A total of 8 products as of the end of March 2023
+Reconsideration and changing the method of binding Blister package sheets(Adopting the band-type) A total of 8 products as of the end of March2025

-Switching individual packaging box materials to FSC®-certified paper.* A total of 31 products as of the end of March 2023(Started distribution of 16 products in FY2022.)
+Switching individual packaging box materials to FSC®-certified paper.* A total of 38 products as of the end of March2025

 Selecting vegetable oil inks.
-A total of 11 products as of the end of March 2023(Started distribution of 5 products in FY2022.)
+A total of 14 products as of the end of March2025

-• In addition, under our new medium- to long-term environmental targets, the adoption rate of FSC®-certified paper for individual packaging boxes of our marketed products is 61% as of March 2023.
+• In addition, under our medium- to long-term environmental targets, the adoption rate of FSC®-certified paper for individual packaging boxes of our marketed products is 79% as of March2025.

 Initiatives to reduce the volume of plastic used